maximum80/rikkyo/presentation/slide.md

 ## How to achieve a goal?
+- Think what CORE VALUE is<!-- .element: class="fragment" data-fragment-index="2" -->
-- Make it quantitative<!-- .element: class="fragment" data-fragment-index="3" -->
+- Think for someone<!-- .element: class="fragment" data-fragment-index="3" -->
 - Never give up<!-- .element: class="fragment" data-fragment-index="4" -->